coderefinery/git-intro/_episodes/04-branches.md

 $ git merge --no-ff experiment
 ```

-Both is fine, the resulting code is the same, not the history:
+Both are fine, the resulting code is the same, not the history:

 ![]({{ site.baseurl }}/img/gitink/no-ff.svg)